 - loss of appetite.

 The long-term safety of a diet very low in carbohydrates but high in saturated fat is still uncertain, and the potential effects on a person’s health are not known.
-Some experts believe it’s a recipe for a heart attack.
-Follow-up studies are needed over years to determine the safety of very low-carbohydrate diets.
+Follow-up studies are needed over years to determine the safety of very low-carb diets.

 - Weight gain – when a normal diet is resumed, some muscle tissue is rebuilt, water is restored and weight quickly returns.

-- Bowel problems – restricted intake of antioxidants and fibre from fruits and vegetables can increase a person’s risk of constipation and of developing bowel or colon cancers.
+- Bowel problems – restricted intake of antioxidants and fibre from fruits and vegetables can increase a person’s risk of constipation.

-- Dieting problems – such as the ‘yoyo’ effect where people lose and re-gain weight many times over a long period of time, rather than sustaining weight loss.
-A recent study has shown that weight loss on a low-carbohydrate diet was not different to a low-fat diet after a 12-month period.
+- Dieting problems – such as the ‘yoyo’ effect where people lose and regain weight many times over a long period of time, rather than sustaining weight loss.
+Currently, there is not enough evidence to support the adoption of very low carb diets for long term weight loss.

 - High cholesterol, abdominal obesity and obesity-related disorders – diets that are high in protein and fats are associated with a number of conditions, including heart disease, diabetes and cancer.
 This can occur if the diet is very high in fat, particularly from high-fat meats such as salami, sausages and bacon.